zipyx/Clam-Library/README.md

 # Clam
 A .NET Standard Library implementation using ASP Core identity and custom properties merged together to form a code-first approach/migration into an application.

+- Each table-set is correlated with a seperate project that is directly linked with Clam-Host repository being the container of hosting other projects.

 Project should not be forked without my permission

 ## Additional Information